Organizing a Chemical Closet

 When it comes to the storage of chemicals, the shelving you use needs to be secure and strong enough to hold chemicals being stored on them.
 Do not overload shelves.
 If you are worried about spillage or run-off, use our solid-top shelving units or containment trays.
 Position shelving to adhere to OSHA’s guidelines on chemical storage.

-Download our Chemical Containment product guide to learn more about how to incorporate our products in your chemical containment procedures.
+Download our PDF to learn more about our products for chemical containment.